tuttor-wmantly/API/exercises/1-your-first-api/README.md

 ## Markit API Wrapper

-Today is your first challenge using an API.
+Today is your first challenge using a web API.
 Cool!

 First install 'requests' using pip3.
 We'll be dependent on this library, as it is definitely the best [HTTP request library](http://docs.python-requests.org/en/latest/) in Python.
 Take a look at the code snippet and get an idea of what it's doing.
 We'll be using requests to get live stock market data.